Kellenkjames/RB109/local_variable_scope/example_2.md

 # Written Response:

 On line 4, the local variable `a` is initialized and assigned to the integer `4`.

 The `do...end` alongside the `loop` method invocation on lines 6-11 defines a block and introduces a new scope.
 On line 7 `a` is re-assigned to the integer `5`.
 On line 8, `b` is initialized and assigned to the integer `3`.
-The return value of the `loop` method is nil.
+The method returns `nil`.

 On line 13, we invoke the `puts` method and pass in `a` as an argument.
 Since `a` was re-assigned to the integer `5` on line 7; this is the output.
-The return value is `nil`.
+The method returns `nil`.

 On line 14, we invoke the `puts` method and pass in `b` as an argument.
 Since `b` was initialized from inside the block, this is the output: `undefined local variable or method 'b' for main:Object`.
 This means `b` is not accessible from outside of the block since it was initialized from inside the block.